Protect your Android against spyware with Avast One

 If you're looking for iPhone protection for browsing on public Wi-Fi or encrypting personal photos, check out our list of the best privacy and security apps for iPhones.
 To fight against annoying ads and defend against malvertising, look for the best ad blockers for iPhone.

-In addition to protecting your iPhone from spyware, you should safeguard all your devices against all kinds of viruses and malware.
-See our roundup of the best free antivirus software and pick the one that best suits your device and needs.
+A free iOS security app is a great way to protect your phone against spyware and other malware.
+And to keep your other devices safe, see our roundup of the best free antivirus software and pick the one that best suits your device and needs.

-Thankfully, the best security app for iPhone happens to be free.
-Avast Mobile Security for iOS goes beyond the basics of antivirus protection and is designed specifically for iPhones and iPads.
-It's the best and simplest way to keep your phone secure.
+Thankfully, the best security and privacy app for iPhone is free.
+Avast One for iOS offers far more than just antivirus and malware protection — it’s a complete security and privacy app designed specifically for iPhones and iPads.
+And it's the best and simplest way to keep your phone secure.